Integrate > Workshops > Programs that Bring Together Geoscience and Sustainability

 May 23-25, 2012

 Building a sustainable future encompasses many challenges related to energy, natural resources, and the environment.
 Programs that integrate geoscience in learning about the issues we face in living sustainably on the planet have an important role to play in educating citizens who are prepared to tackle these challenges.
-This workshop will bring together program leaders from across the disciplines to share challenges and successful strategies for integrating sustainability perspectives and the geosciences.
-We encourage applicants from the geosciences as well as other natural and social sciences, humanities, and engineering.
+This workshop brought together program leaders from across the disciplines to share challenges and successful strategies for integrating sustainability perspectives and the geosciences.
+We encouraged applicants from the geosciences as well as other natural and social sciences, humanities, and engineering.

 Read the workshop overview for details about the workshop goals, schedule, expectations for participants, and how to apply.